 Rx Destroyer: What it is and When to use it

-Daniels has developed an integrated pharmaceutical disposal system to help educate and train healthcare facilities in the most compliant and sustainable way to manage pharmaceutical waste disposal, attaining the highest levels of security for healthcare personnel, while adhering to the EPA's regulations prohibiting the sewering of certain pharmaceutical wastes.
+Daniels has developed an integrated pharmaceutical disposal system to help educate and train healthcare facilities in the most compliant and sustainable way to manage pharmaceutical waste disposal, attaining the highest levels of security for healthcare personnel, while adhering to DEA registrant regulations as well as the EPA's regulations prohibiting the sewering of certain pharmaceutical wastes.
 For all types of unused, partially used and expired drugs and medications, the Daniels approach to formulary analysis and waste mapping ensures that your facility utilizes the correct amount, and size of pharmaceutical containers (when applicable) for your healthcare waste needs.
 In the collection and disposal of all hazardous waste streams, we work directly with our customers to review, analyze and streamline their pharmaceutical waste contents to ensure compliance.

-As part of the Daniels' security-assured approach to drug and medication disposal, Rx Destroyer™ is an essential component of preventing unauthorized drug diversion.
+As part of the Daniels' security-assured approach to drug and medication disposal, Rx Destroyer is an essential component of preventing unauthorized drug diversion and maintaining DEA compliance.
 Diversion of controlled substances in healthcare systems risks considerable liability and leads to serious patient safety issues such as inaccurate documentation of care, inadequate pain relief and exposure to infectious disease.
-Maintaining a drug diversion detection and prevention policy is critical in hospitals and healthcare facilities to combat the epidemic of drug addiction in the U.S.
+Maintaining a drug diversion detection and prevention policy is critical in hospitals and healthcare facilities to combat the opioid epidemic in the US.
+On-site deactivation of controlled substances is a mandatory component of compliant disposal with the DEA, and Rx Destroyer is a simple solution for ensuring this critical step is accomplished.

 Some things to keep in mind when considering Rx Destroyer:

-- Your facility may have their own policy to dispose of unused mediation, but chemical destruction is best practice.
+• Your facility may have their own policy to dispose of unused mediation, but chemical destruction is best practice.

-- DEA requires controlled substances in inventory to be Witness Incinerated.
+• DEA requires controlled substances in inventory to be Witness Incinerated.
 Each party who handles the controlled substances until they’re disposed must be a DEA registrant.

 For more information about the role Rx Destroyer plays in combatting the opioid epidemic in the United States, visit their website www.rxdestroyer.com to learn more